🐾 La Ruche Animals – Old & New

 - Kryten – A Welsh collie with epilepsy, who defied every prognosis and lived to the grand age of 16.
 His determination, joy and tail wag could brighten even a stormy Normandy day 🧡

-- Hallie – An Irish collie born with cerebellar hypoplasia (a neurological condition more common in cats!).
-She was wobbly, funny, and full of spirit, living peacefully to 8 years old and passing in her favourite sunspot in the garden 🌼
+- Hallie – An Irish collie born with cerebellar hypoplasia, a neurological condition more commonly seen in cats.
+She was wobbly, funny and full of spirit, living peacefully to 8 years old and passing in her favourite sunny spot in the garden 🌼

-When we arrived in France, the rescues continued — because it seems animals in need always find their way to La Ruche:
+When we arrived in France, the rescues continued — because animals in need always seem to find their way to La Ruche.

 - Brien – Rescued from the SPA in Cherbourg, this Austrian border collie is still going strong at 12+.
 Deaf but unstoppable, his obsession with tennis balls is legendary 🎾❤️

-- Gipsy – Rescued from Brittany, wise and slightly grumpy in her later years, but loyal to the end.
+- Gipsi – Rescued from Brittany, wise and slightly grumpy in her later years, but loyal to the end.
 She made it to 14 💞

-- Bubbles – A golden retriever found abandoned and 20 kg underweight near La Ruche.
-After a bath, we realised he wasn’t brown — just muddy!
-He recovered and quickly became Robin’s not-so-secret favourite.
-Tragically, he passed after eating a poisoned rat — a heartbreaking reminder why we never, ever use poison on the property 💔🐾
+- Bubbles – A golden retriever found abandoned and 20kg underweight near La Ruche.
+After a bath, we realised he wasn’t brown — just muddy.
+He recovered quickly and became Robin’s not-so-secret favourite.
+Tragically, he later died after eating a poisoned rat, which remains one of the reasons we never use poison anywhere on the property 💔🐾

-Every one of them brought laughter, muddy paw prints, and a sense of purpose.
-Visitors often remark how peaceful our dogs are — calm, trusting souls who reflect the quiet life they’ve found here in the Normandy countryside.
+Every one of them brought laughter, muddy paw prints and a sense of purpose.
+Visitors often remark how calm and trusting our dogs are — gentle souls who reflect the quiet life they’ve found here.

 🐈 The Cats of La Ruche – Mischief, Comfort & Character

-If you find her sneaking into Ursula Gîte, please feel free to gently escort her out.
-She means no harm… but she *will* try to move in (and she loves helping herself to guests’ snacks!).
+If you find her sneaking into Ursula Gîte, please feel free to gently escort her back outside.
+She means no harm… but she absolutely will try to move in permanently, especially if snacks are involved.

 🐓 Chickens, Ducks & the Everyday Farmyard Choir

-We’ve rehomed hens through Poules pour Tous, a fantastic French organisation that gives rescued laying hens in France a second chance at a happy free-range life 🐔🥚.
+We’ve rehomed hens through Poules pour Tous, a fantastic French organisation that gives rescued laying hens a second chance at a happy free-range life 🐔🥚.

 Our hens now enjoy big open spaces, sunshine, dust baths and the occasional chat with a llama.
-Children staying at the gîte love collecting eggs in the morning — it’s a small ritual that captures the heart of rural life.
+Children staying at the gîte love collecting eggs in the morning — it’s one of those simple little moments people remember long after the holiday ends.

 🦙 The Llamas – Gentle, Quirky & Proudly Independent

-The llamas live freely in spacious pastures overlooking Nicorps and the Normandy countryside.
-Their presence brings a serene rhythm to life here — guests often say watching them graze in the morning mist is “better than meditation.”
+The llamas live in spacious pastures overlooking Nicorps and the surrounding countryside.
+Guests often say watching them graze in the morning mist feels strangely calming — better than meditation, according to more than one visitor.

-If you stay with us, you’re always welcome to come and meet them — just ask!
-We’re happy to introduce you safely and share their favourite snacks (carrots, always carrots 🥕).
+If you stay with us, you’re always welcome to come and meet them.
+Just ask, and we’ll happily introduce you safely and provide carrots.

 🌿 Caring for Our Animals – The La Ruche Way

-We also support local rescue efforts in Normandy, from the SPA shelters to small independent sanctuaries.
-If you’re looking to adopt while in France, we’re always happy to share advice and contacts — there are many animals here waiting for their forever homes ❤️.
+We also support local rescue efforts across Normandy, from SPA shelters to smaller independent sanctuaries.
+If you’re considering adopting while in France, we’re always happy to share advice and contacts — there are many wonderful animals here still waiting for a second chance ❤️.

 🏡 Meeting the Animals During Your Stay

-Guests love getting to know our animal family.
-Whether you’re visiting as a couple, a group of friends, or a family with young children, the animals bring the place to life.
-In the mornings you might hear the hens clucking, the ducks chatting, or the llamas humming softly in the field.
-It’s all part of the experience of staying in a rural Normandy gîte surrounded by nature and animals.
+In the mornings you might hear hens clucking, ducks chatting or the llamas humming softly in the field.
+It’s all part of staying in the Normandy countryside.

-Families often spend hours simply observing — or joining in!
-From gentle brushing sessions with the llamas to collecting eggs or throwing Brien his beloved tennis ball, it’s a peaceful antidote to modern life.
+Families often spend hours simply watching everything happening around them — or joining in.
+From brushing llamas to collecting eggs or throwing Brien his beloved tennis ball, it’s a peaceful antidote to modern life.

-Our home isn’t a petting zoo — it’s a home that animals share with us.
-But for those who love nature, kindness and a slower pace, it’s a truly special connection.
+Our home isn’t a petting zoo — it’s simply a home shared with animals.
+But for people who love nature, kindness and slower living, the connection can feel very special.

 💬 Why We Rescue – And What It Teaches Us